mattnedrich/palette-maker/README.md

 # Development
 To run the project:

-1. Clone the repository,
+* Clone the repository

-2. Install the dependencies by running:
+* Install the dependencies by running:
 ```
 npm install
 ```

-3. Build and package the javascript by running:
+* Build and package the javascript by running:

-The javascript can be built by running:

 ```
 webpack
 ```